 The first thing I would like to point out, cut scenes account for 5-10% of the total play-time.
-Yes, they are beautifully but the rest of the time involves spreadsheets of research, statistics, and the red and blue colored maps indicating enemy locations and contested areas.
+Yes, they are beautiful but the rest of the time involves spreadsheets of research, statistics, and the red and blue colored maps indicating enemy locations and contested areas.

 If you expect a fast-paced shooter, which many anticipate from the game’s trailer, look elsewhere.
 This is more like an offspring of Apple’s Numbers and Maps.
 Granted, you can zoom into individual units and watch battles as they happen, however, keep in mind that while you admire these glorious battles, someone is probably sneaking from behind, making a move against you.

 But as complicated as the game gets, ALB’s interface is simple and straightforward.
 The main map is easy to understand, even for new players, and deploying new units involves little effort.
 That said, the menu system for additional informational often presents too much information at once.
 This is what cripples many new players when first playing ALB.

 My MacBook Pro 15” equipped with an Intel i7 2.6 GHz processor, 16 GB of memory and a NVIDIA GeForce GT 650M with 1GB had no problems running this game.
 Other than fans constantly running during the hour-long battles and some of the higher resolutions clipping at faster speeds, the game ran smoothly.

 I did notice my battery life draining faster than normal, until I realized I had my MacBook Air charger plugged into my MacBook Pro… After swapping power bricks, I went back to dying for my country like a proper patriot.

 - OS: OS X 10.6.8